SmritiGoyal/rtat-optimization/docs/features.md

 # Features

-This document describes the 41 features used by the RTAT prediction model.
+This document describes the feature set used by the RTAT prediction model: **40 numeric model features**, plus one categorical feature (`parts_shipping_tier`) that is documented and leakage-audited but held out of the numeric model.
 Each feature is documented with:

 - **Source** — which raw table or engineered upstream column it draws from
 - **Formula / construction** — how the value is computed